-All units are subject to derating for altitude and temperature.
-Derating reduces the available power for operating tools and accessories connected to the outlets.
-For every increase in 1000 ft (305 m) of elevation, engine performance for this unit typically drops between 2% and 4%.
-Also, engine performance decreases about 1% for every 10°F (5.6°C) increase in ambient air temperature over 72°F (22°C).
+All units are subject to derating for altitude and temperature; this will reduce the available power for operating tools and accessories connected to the receptacles.
+Typical reductions in performance are 2-4% for every 1000 ft (305 m) of elevation and 1% per 10°F (5.6°C) increase in ambient air temperature over 72°F (22°C).